AGAUSGunasekara/AI-Translator-App/README.md

 ## How It Interacts with the User
 1. Streamlit Web Interface
-- The user is welcomed by a clean and simple UI.
+- The user is welcomed by a clean and simple User Interface.
 - They select a target language from a dropdown list.
 - They type their text to be translated into a text area.
 - Clicking the "Translate" button triggers the translation logic.